Raised:

 • Rest stop: Keep an eye out for opportunities to rest and refresh with yummy snacks along the route.

-• Signage: All routes will be well-signed with our bold blue CNOY signs.
+• Signage: Routes will be well-signed with our bold blue CNOY signs.

 • Route Support: Route marshals, rest stop hosts, and support vehicle drivers provide support along the route.